magento/pwa-studio/packages/pwa-devdocs/src/technologies/tools-libraries/index.md

 [GraphQL] is a specification for a data query language on the client side and a service layer on the server side.
 It is often seen as an alternative to using [REST] endpoints.

-One of the main advantages GraphQL has over REST is that a single GraphQL endpoint can accomodate requests for any combination of X, Y, and Z pieces of data, whereas REST requires specialized endpoints for different data request combinations.
+One of the main advantages GraphQL has over REST is that a single GraphQL endpoint can accommodate requests for any combination of X, Y, and Z pieces of data, whereas REST requires specialized endpoints for different data request combinations.
 Unlike REST, which can require multiple server requests to aggregate data, a single GraphQL request returns only the data needed and nothing more.